Blizzard co-founder Frank Pearce has announced he’s leaving the Warcraft developer after 28 years.

 In a post on the Blizzard website, Pearce said it was time to “pass the torch to the next generation of leaders.”

-Pearce is the second of Blizzard’s three co-founders to depart in the past 12 months, following Mike Morhaime’s exit as president in October 2018.
-Allen Adham remains a senior vice president at the company.
+Pearce is the second of Blizzard’s three co-founders to depart in the past 12 months.
+Mike Morhaime stepped down as president in October 2018 but stayed on as a strategic adviser until departing Blizzard in April 2019, while Allen Adham remains a senior vice president at the company.

 “Words cannot express the gratitude I feel to have been involved with Blizzard, our games, our employees, and most importantly our community,” Pearce said.